-- ~Beginning the first day of school, the students in grades $Pre\ K-12$ will be required to comply with the school standard dress code policy. - ~A district logo is not required to appear on clothing, but is permitted. - ~All colors must be solid, that is, without patterns, designs, checks, slogans, etc. - ~All standard dress code pieces must be appropriately sized for the student, that is, they must be no more than one regular size smaller or larger than the student actually measures.
+~Beginning the first day of school, the students in grades Pre K - 12 will be required to comply with the school standard dress code policy.

+~A district logo is not required to appear on clothing, but is permitted.

+~All colors must be solid, that is, without patterns, designs, checks, slogans, etc.

+~All standard dress code pieces must be appropriately sized for the student, that is, they must be no more than one regular size smaller or larger than the student actually measures.
 Extra wide, extra full, extra-long, and baggy or saggy pants are NOT acceptable.
 No skin-tight pants are allowed.
-All pants and shorts must be worn at waist high. - ~Manufacturer or store logos that appear on clothing may be no larger than a student I.D. card. - ~Students will be exempted from the standard dress code policy on picture days. - ~Striped shirts, blouses, and/or slacks (plain or corduroy) are not permitted. - ~Pants and shorts with drawstrings are permitted. - ~Oversized coats and large overcoats cannot be worn during school hours and trench coats are not permitted on campus.
+All pants and shorts must be worn at waist high.

+~Manufacturer or store logos that appear on clothing may be no larger than a student I.D. card.

+~Students will be exempted from the standard dress code policy on picture days.

+~Striped shirts, blouses, and/or slacks (plain or corduroy) are not permitted.

+~Pants and shorts with drawstrings are permitted.

+~Oversized coats and large overcoats cannot be worn during school hours and trench coats are not permitted on campus.

-- ~Jackets of solid uniform colors may be worn.
-Hoods on jackets of students in grade 2 or below are permitted. - ~Earrings on young men will not be allowed. - ~No distracting hairstyles such as Mohawks and colored hair beyond the natural hair color for boys and girls. - ~Symbols, letters, nor words may not be carved into the hair.
+~Jackets of solid uniform colors may be worn.
+Hoods on jackets of students in grade 2 or below are permitted.

+~Symbols, letters, nor words may not be carved into the hair.